frontend-hour/frontend-hour/general-interview-questions/FAQ.md

 const debouncePrintName = debounce(printName, 1000);

-//So, Debouncing enforces that a function not be called again until a certain amount of time has passed without it being called.
-As in “execute this function only if 1000 milliseconds have passed without it being called.”
+// So, Debouncing enforces that a function not be called again until a certain amount of time has passed without it being called.
+As in "execute this function only if 1000 milliseconds have passed without it being called."

 function keyUpEvent(e) {
     debouncePrintName(e.target.value)